hroptatyr/sample/index.md

 - proportional sampling of streams and files
 - header and footer can be included in the sample
 - reservoir sampling (fixed sample size) of streams and files
-- reservoir sampling preserves order
+- stable reservoir sampling (i.e. the order is preserved)

 Motivation
 ----------

+Practically ubiquitous, there's `shuf -n` of [GNU coreutils][5], a tool that, in principle, solves the problem at hand.
+However, `shuf` buffers all input and is therefore useless for files that don't fit in memory.

-Tools like [paulgb's subsample][2] or [earino's fast_sample][3] usually do the trick and everyone seems to agree (judged by github stars).
-However, both tools have short-comings: they try to make sense of the line data semantically, and secondly, they are slow!
+So, looking for alternatives one may come across [paulgb's subsample][2] or [earino's fast_sample][3].
+They usually do the trick and everyone seems to agree (judged by github stars).
+However, both tools have
+short-comings: they try to make sense of the line data semantically, and secondly, they are slow!

 The first issue is such a major problem that their bug trackers are full of reports.  `subsample` needs lines to be UTF-8 strings and